ronanlevesque/FOX-Boilerplate/README.md

 ## Installation

 You need to have [Node](http://nodejs.org/) and [Grunt](http://gruntjs.com/) installed on your computer.
-If you don't, install Node from the website and install grunt with the command line :
+If you don't, install Node from the website and install grunt from the command line :

 	npm install -g grunt-cli

+You may need to run `sudo` depending on your OS, or run the command shell as an Admin (for Windows users).

 Download and install FOX Boilerplate files in the directory where you want to work.
-Just install the Grunt dependencies above like this :
+Just install the Grunt dependencies by clicking on install-dependencies.bat or install-dependencies.command depending on your OS.

+Alternatively, you can also run the following command :

 	npm install <module> --save-dev